What is Bitcoin?

-Virtual currency schemes with unidirectional flow: The virtual currency is bought for real money but cannot be converted back.
+- Virtual currency schemes with unidirectional flow: The virtual currency is bought for real money, but cannot be converted back.
 The exchange rate is determined by the system owner.
-An example is Amazon Coins, which Kindle-users can buy with real money and then use to purchase applications and so on.
-Another example is the now discontinued Facebook Credits, which could be used to buy virtual goods and services within Facebook.
+One example are Amazon Coins, which Kindle-users can purchase with real money and then use to purchase applications and other Kindle-services.
+Another example are the now discontinued Facebook Credits, which could be used to buy virtual goods and services within Facebook.

-Bitcoin is referred to as “virtual currency” or “crypto currency” in common parlance.
-In fact, it is a complementary currency but not legal tender.
-Among other things, bitcoin is a medium of exchange, a store of value and a unit of account that can be used as a means of payment.
-Crypto coins are electronically created assets allowing credit entries to be made directly between payer and payee with instant settlement and without counterpart risk existing through clearing houses, which stands in contrast to traditional clearing and settlement mechanisms used by debt-based payment networks (e.g. card payments, interbank transfers).
+Bitcoin is referred to as a “virtual currency” or “cryptocurrency” in common parlance.
+In fact, it is a complementary currency, but not legal tender.
+Among other things, Bitcoin is a medium of exchange, a store of value and a unit of account, which can be used as a means of payment.
+Crypto coins are electronically created assets, allowing credit entries to be made directly between payer and payee with instant settlement and without counterparty risk, existing through clearing houses, which stands in contrast to traditional clearing and settlement mechanisms used by debt-based payment networks (e.g. card payments, interbank transfers).

 What is the Internet of Money?

-Are bitcoin, digital cash and digital money one and the same?
+Are bitcoin, digital cash and digital money one and the same thing?

 Virtual currency is a digital representation of an asset.
-Cryptographic coins that are denominated in bitcoin or any other crypto unit represent “digital cash” respectively “digital money”.
-Simply put, digital money is an electronic form of cash in addition to paper banknotes and metal coins.
+Cryptographic coins that are denominated in Bitcoin or any other crypto unit represent “digital cash” respectively “digital money”, also called “cryptocurrency”.
+Simply put, digital money is an electronic form of cash, in addition to paper banknotes and metal coins.

 Why do I have to wait 10 minutes?

 Compared to wire transfers that can take days to clear, transmitting payments with Bitcoin is almost instant.
-Nevertheless, it can take up to 10 minutes before the network begins to confirm your transaction by including it in the block chain ledger.
-A confirmation means that there is a consensus on the network that the bitcoins you have received haven't been sent to anyone else, also known as the so-called "double-spending problem" or "Two General's Problem".
-As soon as the bitcoins are considered your property, you can spend the bitcoins you have received.
+Nevertheless, it can take up to 10 minutes before the network begins to confirm your transaction by including it in the blockchain ledger.
+A confirmation means that a consensus on the network is performed, verifying that the bitcoins which you have received haven't been sent to anyone else.
+This is to protect you against the so-called "double-spending problem" or "Two General's Problem".
+As soon as the bitcoins are considered your property, you can spend the bitcoins which you have received.
 Once your transaction has been included in one block, it will continue to be buried under every block after it, which exponentially consolidates this consensus and eliminates any risk of a reversed transaction.
-Every user is free to determine at what point a transaction is considered confirmed, but 6 confirmations is normally considered to be as safe as waiting 6 months on a credit card transaction.
+Every user is free to determine at what point a transaction is considered confirmed.
+But 6 confirmations are normally considered to be as safe as waiting 6 months for a credit card transaction.

 How long does it take to “wire” bitcoins?